peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed1,
         PeterO.Numbers.EContext ec);

  Performs a logical NOT operation on a binary number in the form of a <i> logical operand </i> .
-A  `logical operand` logical operand is a non-negative base-2 number with an Exponent property of 0 (examples include  `01001` 01001 and  `111001` 111001 ).
+A  `logical operand`  is a non-negative base-2 number with an Exponent property of 0 (examples include  `01001`  and  `111001`  ).
 The logical NOT operation sets each bit of the result to 1 if the corresponding bit is 0, and to 0 otherwise; it can set no more bits than the maximum precision, however.
-For example, if the maximum precision is 8 bits, then  `NOT 111010 = 11000101` NOT 111010 = 11000101  <b>Parameters:</b>
+For example, if the maximum precision is 8 bits, then  `NOT 111010 = 11000101`   <b>Parameters:</b>

  * <i>ed1</i>: The operand to the logical NOT operation.